 One increasingly popular solution is crawl space encapsulation.
-This involves completely sealing your crawl space with a plastic vapor barrier (picture a large plastic sheet covering the floor and walls) to prevent moisture (which causes mold) from getting in.
-You’ll also seal external openings like vents or doors.
-This should hamper mold growth and which will improve air quality in the rest of the house.
+This involves covering your crawl space with a plastic vapor barrier (picture a large plastic sheet covering the floor and walls).

 An article from Sylvane compared it to adding lining to a swimming pool, only in this case you’re keeping water out instead of in.
-People will also add a dehumidifier and sometimes a sump pump to keep the crawlspace dry.
+People will also sometimes add a sump pump to keep the crawlspace dry.

 Advantages of Crawlspace Encapsulation

-Encapsulating your crawlspace should improve the air quality in your house, hamper fungi and mold growth, and make your home more energy efficient, saving you money on electric bills.
+Encapsulating your crawlspace should improve the air quality in your house and hamper fungi and mold growth.
 It will also make your crawlspace less hospitable to insects and animals.
 You can also use the space to store items now that it’s cleaner.

 Disadvantages of Crawl Space Encapsulation

 One disadvantage is the cost.
-We charge $__ for encapsulation, which is a lot, though it should pay for itself through energy savings in [[time period]].
+Crawlspace encapsulation can be expensive, though it should pay for itself through energy savings.
 You’ll also want to think about the additional maintenance costs after the initial purchase.
 Not only does maintenance cost money, but it can take up a lot of time.

 Should I Encapsulate My Crawl Space?